epics-extensions/EPNix/docs/index.md

 deploy IOCs and other EPICS-related software by using the [Nix] package manager.

+For more information about this approach, examine {doc}`advantages-disadvantages`.

 Before getting started,
 make sure to follow the {doc}`pre-requisites`.